-- 4. URL.
-In determining whether a URL identifies a U.S. person, a key factor to consider is the information to the right of the dot, known as the domain.
-If the domain is commonly associated with a foreign country (for example, .uk, .fr), then, in the absence of contrary information, the URL can be presumed to identify a non-U.S. person.
-Conversely, if the domain is associated with the U.S. (for example, .gov, .mil), then the URL should be presumed to be information that identifies a U.S. person.
-Several domains are universally available, such as .com, .net, and .org, and do not provide information about whether the URL identifies a U.S. or a foreign person.
-The mere use of a name in association with a universally available domain is usually insufficient to trigger the presumption that the URL constitutes information that identifies a U.S. person.
-As with all information, when the URL name is obtained to show that the URL is associated with a U.S. person, then the collection, retention, and dissemination of the URL name must be handled IAW IO procedures. - a.
-Unlike IP and e-mail addresses, URLs are, almost by definition, publicly available.
-Therefore, even if they identify U.S. persons, lists of URLs may be maintained by NG intelligence component elements provided they are within the scope of an authorized intelligence or CI activity assigned to that component.
-NG intelligence component elements may also open the websites associated with such URLs if doing so is part of an authorized mission. - b.
-If the element wants to collect information beyond what is available on the website, then it must make an effort to determine whether the person about whom it is collecting is a U.S. person and, if so, comply with IO procedures.
+4. URL.
+In determining whether a URL identifies a USPER, a key factor to consider is the information to the right of the dot, known as the domain.
+If the domain is commonly associated with a foreign country (for example, .uk, .fr), then, in the absence of contrary information, the URL can be presumed to identify a non-USPER.
+Conversely, if the domain is associated with the U.S. (for example, .gov or .mil), then the URL should be presumed to be information that identifies a USPER.
+Several domains are universally available, such as .com, .net, and .org, and do not provide information about whether the URL identifies a USPER or a foreign person.
+The mere use of a name in association with a universally available domain is usually insufficient to trigger the presumption that the URL constitutes information that identifies a USPER.
+As with all information, if the URL can be definitively associated with a USPER, then the collection, retention, and dissemination of the URL name must be handled IAW IO procedures.

+a.
+Unlike IPs and email addresses, URLs are publicly available.
+Therefore, even if they identify USPERs, lists of URLs may be maintained by NG intelligence component elements provided they are within the scope of an authorized FI or CI activity assigned to that component.
+NG intelligence component elements may also open the websites associated with such URLs if doing so is part of an authorized mission.

+b.
+If the NG intelligence component element seeks to collect information beyond what is publicly available on the website, then it must make a reasonable effort to determine whether they are collecting on a USPER and, if so, comply with IO procedures.